IsaacSchemm/casthelper.exe/README.md

 will follow the Location header and update the URL text box accordingly.
 Cast Helper will also remember cookies (as long as it is running).

+Cast Helper 1.2 and up will handle HTTP 300 responses with text/html bodies by showing the HTML to the user in a new window and waiting for them to click one of the links.
+This uses the Windows embedded web browser, which runs in IE 7 mode by default (you might be able to change this by using a X-UA-Compatible meta tag.)

 HTTP errors will result in an error message.
 There are unique error messages for HTTP 404 Not Found and HTTP 410 Gone.
 The user will also get an error when the content type does not begin with `audio/` or `video/` and is not an HLS,